Stanley L. Greigg

 Stanley Lloyd Greigg (May 7, 1931 – June 13, 2002) was an American politician who served one term as a member of the U.S. House of Representatives from northwestern Iowa.
-A Democrat, he was elected to fill the vacancy left by the retirement of longtime Republican representative Charles B. Hoeven in 1964, but lost to Republican Wiley Mayne two years later in 1966.
-Greigg was later one of the victims of the Watergate break-in in 1972.
+A Democrat, he was elected to succeed longtime Republican representative Charles B. Hoeven in 1964 upon Hoeven's retirement, but lost to Republican Wiley Mayne two years later in 1966.
+Greigg later became a key player in the early stages of the notorious Watergate break-in in 1972.

 Biography

 Greigg was born in Ireton, Iowa, and spent his earliest years there and in nearby Hawarden, where his parents were involved in the restaurant business.
 Greigg's family moved to Sioux City, Iowa and operated a restaurant there.
-After his father died in 1942, Greigg needed to play a larger role in assisting his mother in running the restaurant.
+After his father died in 1942, Greigg assisted his mother in running the restaurant.
 He continued to do so before and after his graduation from Sioux City East High School.

 Greigg received his B.A. at Morningside College in Sioux City in 1954, then spent two years at Syracuse University in graduate work in the Maxwell School of Citizenship and Public Affairs.
 He served in the United States Navy from 1957 to 1959 attaining the rank of Seaman (E-3).

-He returned to Sioux City to serve as the Dean of Men of Morningside College, where he also taught speech and history courses.
+He returned to Sioux City to serve as the Dean of Men of his alma mater, Morningside College, where he also taught speech and history courses.
 He was elected to the city council of Sioux City in 1961, becoming the city's youngest elected councilman and biggest council vote-getter in its history.
-In January 1964, at age 33, he was then elected as the mayor of Sioux City.
+In January 1964, at age 33, he was elected mayor of Sioux City.

 Career

 In 1964, as part of a Democratic landslide, Greigg was elected to represent Iowa's 6th congressional district in the U.S. House of Representatives. defeating Republican Howard N. Sokol by over 10,000 votes.
-Longtime Republican Congressman Charles B. Hoeven had held the position 22 years, and his retirement had "created a political vacuum and a bitter Republican party fight," to Greigg's benefit.
+Longtime Republican Congressman Charles B. Hoeven had held the seat for 22 years, and his retirement had "created a political vacuum and a bitter Republican party fight," to Greigg's benefit.
 One of Greigg's top priorities in his campaign was to expand government assistance programs for very small businesses.
 Like many other freshman Democrats elected in 1964 in Republican-leaning districts, Greigg served only one term.
 In 1966, his re-election bid was thwarted by Sioux City attorney Wiley Mayne, who defeated Greigg by nearly 20,000 votes.

 Greigg served as director of the United States Post Office Department's Office of Regional Administration from 1967 to 1969.
 While holding that position, Greigg's name again surfaced in Iowa in the summer of 1968, when the leading candidate in the Democratic primary race for his former seat withdrew without explanation on the eve of the district convention.
-Griegg was hesitant to jump into the race, however, and his party's support went to his former legislative aide, Jerry O'Sullivan, who won the nomination but lost to Mayne in a landslide.
+Greigg was hesitant to jump into the race, however, and his party's support went to his former legislative aide, Jerry O'Sullivan, who won the nomination but lost to Mayne in a landslide.